'Smallville' actress charged with sex trafficking for cult-like group - Journal du Cameroun

 “As detailed in court filings, in 2015, Raniere created a secret society within Nxivm called ‘DOS,’ an acronym that stands for a Latin phrase that loosely translates to ‘Lord/Master of the Obedient Female Companions,’ or ‘The Vow.’
 DOS operated with levels of women ‘slaves’ headed by ‘masters.'”

+The “slaves” were expected to become “masters” by recruiting their own “slaves,” who then “owed service not only to their own masters but also to masters above them in the DOS pyramid,” the statement charged.

 “Raniere stood alone at the top of the pyramid.
 Other than Raniere, all members of DOS were women.
-Mack is one of the women in the first level of the pyramid immediately below Raniere,” the statement charged.
+Mack is one of the women in the first level of the pyramid immediately below Raniere.”

+Women were told the organization would help then get rid of their weaknesses, and Raniere’s position was not revealed to new recruits.

+Those seeking to join DOS were required to provide collateral such as nude photos, damaging information about family or friends, or rights to assets.

 Mack played Chloe Sullivan in “Smallville,” a show about the raising of Clark Kent in Smallville, Kansas, before he became known as Superman.
 The series lasted 10 seasons.